jiasong18/Ant-Media-Server-Wiki/Home.md

 2. Ant Media Server Enterprise Edition has a paid license per instance.
 Paid license options are hourly, monthly, annually and perpetual.
 You can get licenses from [antmedia.io](https://antmedia.io) or you can use hourly licenses from Marketplaces in [AWS Marketplace](https://aws.amazon.com/marketplace/search/results?x=0&y=0&searchTerms=Ant+Media+Server&page=1&ref_=nav_search_box), [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?search=Ant%20Media%20Server&page=1).

 #### Enterprise Cluster License
-Enterprise Cluster License is almost same as the Enterprise License.
-Enterprise Cluster License supports many instances run simultaneously with the same license key.
+Enterprise Cluster License is similar features with the Enterprise License.
+Only difference is that Enterprise Cluster License supports many instances run simultaneously with the same license key.
 On the other hand, Enterprise License key only supports one instance at a time.

-If you're planning to have a large deployment for your Enterprise Cluster, please contact with Sales in order to  have some discounts.
+If you're planning to have a large deployment for your Enterprise Cluster, please contact with Sales at contact@antmedia.io in order to  have some discounts.

 #### Free Enterprise License for Education and Tech Communities
 Ant Media provides *free Enterprise Licenses** for the *students, academics and communities.
 To get advantage of this opportunity, just send an email (from your institution or community e-mail address) to contact@antmedia.io